 A7.
 The significance of the controls of the service organization to those of the user entity also depends on the degree of interaction between its activities and those of the user entity.
 The degree of interaction refers to the extent to which a user entity is able to and elects to implement effective controls over the processing performed by the service organization.
 For example, a high degree of interaction exists between the activities of the user entity and those at the service organization when the user entity authorizes transactions and the service organization processes and does the accounting for those transactions.
 In these circumstances, it may be practicable for the user entity to implement effective controls over those transactions.
-On the other hand, when the service organization initiates or initially records, processes, and does the accounting for the user entity may be unable to, or may elect not to, implement effective controls over these transactions at the user entity and may rely on controls at the service organization.
+On the other hand, when the service organization initiates or initially records, processes, and does the accounting for the user entity's transactions, there is a lower degree of interaction between the two organizations.
+In these circumstances, the user entity may be unable to, or may elect not to, implement effective controls over these transactions at the user entity and may rely on controls at the service organization.